...

 Punjab Police Forces

-Punjab Police is a vast department it has many forces that were launched at different times according to their need for stopping crime.
+Punjab Police is a vast department it has many forces that were launched at different times according to their need to stop crime.

 • Anti Riot Force